The wait for this down-home breakfast is definitely worth it

 Two words: meetinghouse biscuits.
 Get them plain.
 Get them with fried ham, cheddar, and a sunny-side egg.
 Get them with fried chicken.
 Get them with gravy.
 Just get them.
 If you have a sweet tooth, go for the bananas foster French toast (pro-tip: add bacon).
 And if you want something on the savory side, the andouille hash is the way to go.
 Pair your meal with any of the NOLA-inspired cocktails, especially the champagne julep and the Breakfast Collins.

 Foreign Cinema is the kind of brunch spot you’d take your parents or a date, but it’s also a legit option for when you’re hungover and want to dine alfresco on fresh oysters, an organic version of a Pop-Tart, and egg dishes that are so well made we simply can’t pick one (the Dungeness crab frittata does to come to mind, however).
+Be sure to make a reservation -- or come prepared to wait.

 Despite the fact that you might be waiting for at least an hour in the Tenderloin, it's (sorta) totally worth it, for this Southern-style brunch.
 Especially if you get the beignets.
 Get the beignets.